Battle of Cissa

 The Battle of Cissa was part of the Second Punic War.
-It was fought in the fall of 218 BC, near the Celtic town of Tarraco in north-eastern Iberia.
+It was fought in the fall of 218 BC, near the town of Tarraco in north-eastern Iberia.
 A Roman army under Gnaeus Cornelius Scipio Calvus defeated an outnumbered Carthaginian army under Hanno, thus gaining control of the territory north of the Ebro River that Hannibal had just subdued a few months prior in the summer of 218 BC.
 This was the first battle that the Romans had ever fought in Iberia.